lakejs/lake-docs/examples/internationalization.md

 # {{ $frontmatter.title }}

-This page shows how the editor displays user interfaces in different languages.
+Lake supports the following four languages out of the box.
 You can change the language by setting the [lang](/reference/index.md#lang) config.

+For other languages, you'll need to use the [editor.locale.add()](/reference/editor#locale) method.
+Visit [More demos](/examples/more#internationalization) for reference.

 ## English